 “The weightlessness environment opens up a whole new world of opportunities for our participants, and we encourage them to find out what this means for them.”

-LSA scheme participant Richard Davis recently enjoyed a session at the Adelaide Aquatic Centre with Determined to Dive, and said the feeling of freedom was by far the best part for him.
+LSA scheme participant Richard Davis recently enjoyed a session at the Adelaide Aquatic Centre with Determined2, and said the feeling of freedom was by far the best part for him.

 “It was an awesome feeling of freedom, being able to do whatever I wanted in any position,” he said.